Rolando-Zarate/RolandoDB/Tutorials/Python/RolandoDB python tutorial.md

-# Here is a tutorial for RolandoDB (beta pre final)
+# Here is a tutorial for RolandoDB in Python
-NOTE: This tutorial will be probably outdated in time, see all the versions in the folder Tutorials/Python and check the lastest edition.

 # Installation
 Download the module, you can use the folder rolandodb and put it in the python lib folder or if you want,